MaxValueBuilder/AI-Trading-Agent-Frontend/REAL_TIME_PRICES.md

-# Real-Time Cryptocurrency Prices
+# Real-Time Cryptocurrency Prices (WebSocket Only)

-This implementation provides real-time cryptocurrency price data using the Binance API.
-It supports both REST API polling and WebSocket connections for live updates.
+This implementation provides real-time cryptocurrency price data using the Binance WebSocket API for instant updates.

 ## Features

-- **Real-time price updates** from Binance API
+- **Real-time price updates** from Binance WebSocket API
-- **Dual mode support**: REST API polling (5-second intervals) and WebSocket (instant updates)
+- **Instant updates** via WebSocket connection (no polling)
 - **Automatic reconnection** for WebSocket connections
 - **Error handling** with retry mechanisms
 - **Loading states** with skeleton components